Start your MG journey with a

-A Guide for the Newly Diagnosed
+A guide for the

 Receiving a diagnosis of Myasthenia Gravis (MG) can bring a mix of emotions and many questions.
 A proactive approach can help you feel more informed, prepared, and supported as you begin this journey.
-Because MG affects people differently, building a strong, collaborative relationship with your healthcare team is key—you’ll work together to create a plan that fits your needs, goals, and daily life.
+Because MG affects people differently, building a supportive and collaborative relationship with your healthcare team is key—you’ll work together to create a plan that fits your needs, goals, and daily life.

 This guide provides important topics to consider and discuss with your doctor.
 Using it can help you feel more organized and confident during your medical appointments and empower you to take an active role in managing your health.